chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the past, there was a king in India.
 He loved a concubine very much, and he was never away from this concubine.

-Once, to go to war, I had to leave Concubine Ai at home.
+Once, having gone to war, he had to leave his beloved concubine at home.

 99

-The day after he left, Ai, the concubine died, and the courtiers were very afraid, worried that they would not be able to explain to the king.
+The day after he left, the concubine died, and the courtiers were very afraid, worried about how they would explain it to the king.

-A wise minister said: "I have a solution, we will send a letter to the king tomorrow, and first tell the king that there is a pimple on the forehead of the concubine Ai.
+A wise minister said: "I have a solution.
+We will send a letter to the king tomorrow, and first tell the king that there is a pimple on the forehead of his concubine.

-After seeing the letter, the king was very worried: "Oh, ah, there is a pimple on Concubine Ai's head.
+After reading the letter, the king was very worried: "Oh, ah, there is a pimple on my beloved concubine's face.
 If it wasn't for the war, I would definitely go back to see her."

-"A few days later, another messenger came, and the king asked, "How is Concubine Ai?
-The person who reported the letter said, "Concubine Ai has a lot of acne on her head.
-"The king was very surprised when he heard this.
+A few days later, another messenger came, and the king asked, "How is my beloved concubine?
+The person who delivered the letter said, "Your beloved concubine has a lot of acne on her face."

+The king was very surprised when he heard this.

-The next time, the reporter said: "Your beloved concubine now has pimples all over her face.
+The next time, the messenger said: "Your beloved concubine now has pimples all over her face."

-"The king felt that his concubine was helpless.
+The king felt that his concubine was helpless.

-When I reported the letter again, the messenger said, "Now I have acne all over my body.
+On delivering another letter, the messenger said, "Now she has pimples and blisters all over her body.

 Then the king thought, "I don't want to see her anymore."

-"In this way, it is broken step by step, the king's greed.
+In this way, the king's attachment was broken little by little.

-If he had just started reporting truthfully, the king would have been very angry, and he might have killed the left-behind ministers and those who took care of his beloved concubine.
-The king's greed would be cut off, and everyone would be at peace with each other.
+If he had just been told the truth from the start, the king would have been very angry, and he might have killed the ministers he had left behind and those who took care of his beloved concubine.

+Instead the king's attachment was gradually cut off, and everyone was at peace with one another.

-If you are too greedy for a certain opposite sex or child, you can use this method to deal with it.
+If you are too greedy for a certain member of the opposite sex or a child, you can use this method to deal with it.

 Or visualize the earth, all sentient beings have become white bones;